Special Educational Programs

 Scope of the program

-- This program is available for students 5th through 12th grade as space allows.
+- This program is available for students beginning in 5th grade, in math and/or English classes.
 This effective and popular program fills up quickly.
 Students requiring the Learning Lab Program may be placed on a wait list upon admission.

 - Through the Learning Lab Program, we are able to offer a spectrum of services that range from accommodations in the regular classroom to individualized instruction in separate small group math and/or English classes.